localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 {{< img-simple src="ephemeral-preview-pull-request-comment.png" alt="A PR comment displaying the Ephemeral Instance URL">}}

-With the help of auto-loaded Cloud Pods to pre-seed the infrastructure state, we have achieved a game-changing improvement to our pre-release testing due to faster application spin-ups & resource allocation.

 Though application previews have been ubiquitous in the frontend space, LocalStack can now spin up your entire application, including any infrastructure relying on AWS services, and ship you a live deployment with every change.
 This first-class preview-on-pull request support is instrumental in helping LocalStack become a true cloud development platform — not only for developers, but also for QA & management, to fully become the backbone of cloud development throughout the entire SDLC.

 ## Conclusion